solomon4000/planning-fuzzy-journey/README.md

 //Return to surface by drilling for three seconds at 45° }
 ```
-And now here is the schedual
+And now here is the schedule
 ```
 SCHEDULE
 March 4 - Start planning